dbh/az-104-reference/VM/azure_vm_extensions.md

 * Create and Provide powershell script
   * arguments you want to pass in
 * after upload, immediate exec
-* scripts can be downloaded from GZ Storage or Github or provided at extension runtime in portal
+* scripts can be downloaded from AZ Storage or Github or provided at extension runtime in portal

 Powershell